Ask anyone who’s ever coached or played professional football – winning the Super Bowl is no easy feat, in fact, it’s darn near impossible.

 And twenty total great quarterbacks won in just one Super Bowl game.

-Super Bowl XIV will be played in a few weeks (Sunday, February 2 at 5:50 pm ET on FOX), and right now there is one clear favorite and two teams that are neck and neck right behind.
+Super Bowl LVI will be played in a few weeks (Sunday, February 13 at 5:50 pm ET on NBC).

-The Baltimore Ravens were predicted to be the next Super Bowl champs, the odds of them winning were listed at +190.
-However, after the shocking loss in the Divisional Round, they are out of the run.
+The Kansas City Chiefs are predicted to be the next Super Bowl champs, the odds of them winning were listed at +120.

-That means that the next quarterback to win a Super Bowl ring could be Jimmy Garoppolo or Patrick Mahomes, none of whom have ever won a championship in their career.
+That means that the next quarterback to win a Super Bowl ring could be Patrick Mahomes, Matthew Stafford, Jimmy Garoppolo, and Joe Burrow, and of those players, only Mahomes has ever won a Super Bowl (LIV).

 Best of luck to them all!